Assignment 7: System Monitor with Interrupts

 In completing this assignment you will have:

-• redesigned your PS/2 driver to use GPIO interrupts so it doesn't drop scancodes, and
+• redesigned your PS/2 driver to use gpio interrupts so it doesn't drop scancodes, and

 • used an interrupt-safe data structure to correctly share data across regular and interrupt code.

-• constructed a successful and complete system of your own top to bottom: your console running on your library
+• constructed a successful and complete system of your own top to bottom: your console running on your library modules

 Get starter files

-Now cd to your local mycode repo and pull in the assignment starter code:
+Change to your local mycode repo and pull in the assignment starter code:

 $ cd ~/cs107e_home/mycode